apernet/hysteria/README.md

     - host: hostname or IP address of the server to connect to (required)
     - port: port of the server to connect to (required)
-    - protocol: protocol to use ("udp" or "faketcp") (optional, default: "udp")
+    - protocol: protocol to use ("udp", "wechat-video", "faketcp") (optional, default: "udp")
     - auth: authentication payload (string) (optional)
     - peer: SNI for TLS (optional)
     - insecure: ignore certificate errors (optional)